 Included in the coordinators group are the three formally designated co-directors of the school.
 They are the only employees hired by the board of trustees.
 Despite the title of “co-director,” there are very few decisions that the Conway co-directors make on their own.

 While each co-director has a particular area of responsibility, one of their critical joint functions is to communicate and facilitate the flow of information, suggestions, and questions back and forth among the board of trustees and the dozen or so faculty and administrative staff.
-The current co-director titles at Conway are Executive Director, Administrative Director, and Academic Director, but a different combination of employees with a different mix of areas of expertise could also fill the roles of co-directors.
+The current co-director titles at Conway are Academic Director, Administrative Director, and Finance Director, but a different combination of employees with a different mix of areas of expertise could also fill the roles of co-directors.

 Prior to the start of each fiscal year, employees anonymously assess the co-directors’ work and make formal recommendations to the board to hire or not hire the co-directors.
 In addition, various feedback loops connect trustees and employees directly.
 If and when the situation arises when any member of this community needs to communicate with others, those communications do not need to be filtered through the co-directors.

 In traditional higher education institutions, the board typically hires an executive director or head of school who sits at the apex of a pyramid of employees, all of whom are ultimately answerable to that administrator.
 The head of school in that model typically formally hires the next level of administrative workers (the deans, the provosts, etc.), who then hire those employees lower in the hierarchy, and so on.
 The Conway School does not follow this model.
 (As noted above, the New England Commission of Higher Education has endorsed the Conway model.)